DAMPE (Wukong) [CAS]

 The scientific objectives of DAMPE are to search for and study dark matter particles by conducting high-resolution observation of high-energy electrons and gamma rays, to study the origin of cosmic rays by observing the high energy electrons and heavy nuclei above TeV, and to study the propagation and acceleration mechanism of cosmic rays by observing high-energy gamma rays.

-DAMPE will operate at Sun-synchronous orbit with an altitude of 500 km and an inclination of 97.4° with 3-year lifetime.
-Its total mass is less than 1900 kg, and it will be launched from Jiuquan by a CZ-2D (2) rocket.
+DAMPE operates at a Sun-synchronous orbit with an altitude of 500 km and an inclination of 97.4° with 3-year lifetime.
+Its total mass is less than 1900 kg, and it was launched from Jiuquan by a CZ-2D (2) rocket.

 The main scientific objective of DAMPE is to measure electrons and photons with much higher energy resolution and energy reach than achievable with existing space experiments in order to identify possible Dark Matter signatures.
 It has also great potential in advancing the understanding of the origin and propagation mechanism of high energy cosmic rays, as well as in new discoveries in high energy gamma astronomy.